 “Continuous Load Testing” involves exposing performance-related risks early and continuously so that rapid software releases don’t compromise the end user experience.
-Tricentis accelerated the path to Continuous Load Testing by acquiring Flood IO.
+Tricentis accelerates the path to Continuous Load Testing with Tricentis Flood.
 Flood’s breakthrough technology frees load testing from resource-intensive performance labs and “shifts it left” with a simplified and highly-scalable approach.
-Together, we’re transforming load testing for today’s lean, fast-paced delivery pipelines.
+It’s load testing reinvented for today’s lean, fast-paced delivery pipelines.

 Whether your team is already using open source load test tools or you have Tricentis Tosca test cases—which will power load testing as well as functional testing— it’s easy to make Continuous Load Testing part of your quality process.

 Tricentis Flood is the industry’s most flexible and scalable on-demand load testing solution.
 We help DevOps teams test how their applications scale with massive load generated from around the world.
 Scale out your Flood load tests for maximum concurrency and throughput at any given time.
 We’ll take care of the infrastructure and provide aggregated, real-time reporting.
 Our distributed grid infrastructure was built with a “shared nothing” architecture that lets us scale horizontally beyond the capabilities of any other load testing service on the market today.